v0.7.0 — P2P sync, daily-driver-ready

 tree-CRDT algorithm (provably correct)

-P2P device sync (offline-safe) in dev · phase 2 cloud paid paid
+P2P device sync — no third-party server cloud paid paid

 works offline, no account